 No. Libero replacements happen in a designated zone between the attack line and end line, they’re unlimited per set, and they don’t count against the team’s substitution limit.
 This is consistent across FIVB, USAV, NCAA, and NFHS.

-FIVB: 6 subs per set, each player replaced once, returns only to original position.
-NCAA women: more flexible, closer to USAV.
-NCAA men: follows USAV, which mirrors FIVB more closely.
-USAV: 15 subs per set, unlimited re-entries per player within that limit.
+FIVB: 6 subs per set, each player replaced once and returning only to the original position.
+NCAA Division I and USAV: 15 subs per set, with unlimited individual re-entries within that limit.
+NFHS high school: 18 subs per set.

 Where to find the official rulebook